 6. Classic Pushup (Wide Grip Variation)

-This is a great way to engage the chest and the shoulders.
+This is a great way to engage the chest and shoulders.
 Your hands go further apart than they do with the classic pushup.
 Elbows will have a tendency to bend more when you lower down toward the floor.

 The wider your hands, the more your chest works.
 This means that doing wide-grip pushups will make your pectoral muscles work harder and get stronger.